SciML/NeuralPDE.jl/docs/src/tutorials/dae.md

 sol = solve(prob, alg, verbose = true, dt = 1 / 100.0, maxiters = 3000, abstol = 1e-10)
 ```

-Now lets compare the predictions from the learned network with the ground truth which we can obtain by numerically solving the DAE.
+Now let's compare the predictions from the learned network with the ground truth which we can obtain by numerically solving the DAE.

 ```@example dae
 function example1(du, u, p, t)